Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 ``aHeader`` : Header line to send, in its entirety (but without the trailing CRLF.
-E.g. “Authorization: Basic YQDDCAIGES”.
+E.g. "Authorization: Basic YQDDCAIGES".

 ``aHeaderName`` : Type of header being sent.